-Vary span lengths in increments of 10' with 30' minimum and 60' maximum span lengths.
+Vary span lengths in increments of 10' with 30' minimum and 50' maximum span lengths.
+60' continuous span lengths may be permitted with concurrence from the State Bridge Maintenance Office.
 For continuous spans the ratio of adjacent span lengths shall not be less than 6:10 to prevent the shorter span from lifting off its bearings under live load.
 Specify Distributing Beams at all intermediate supports for all span lengths.